 Revolving around the core of technology

 One of the most common ways to ensure corporate productivity and promote efficient remote work is by transferring files.
-When dealing with sensitive information that must be shared from one government agency to another, it is important that no threat get in the way of that transfer process.
+When dealing with sensitive information that must be shared from one government agency to another, it is important that no threat gets in the way of that transfer process.
 Here are some do's and don'ts when it comes to transferring a file from one place to the next.

-When searching for a solution to fit your government agency's needs it is important to evaluate not only how secure the solution is but how much it will aid in overall productivity within your organization.
+When searching for a solution to fit your government agency's needs, it is important to evaluate not only how secure the solution is but how much it will aid in overall productivity within your organization.
 A strong solution will provide the means for files to be transferred efficiently without having too many tedious steps to set up and access a certain file.
-Though this transfer process will be expedited, that does not mean a solution should compromise on security.
-A strong file management software will allow for no third party interruption, comply with all FedRAMP standards, grant unlimited storage and access capabilities, all while remaining affordable and easy to use.
+Though this transfer process will be expedited, that does not mean a solution should compromise security.
+A strong file management software will allow for no third-party interruption, comply with all FedRAMP standards, and grant unlimited storage and access capabilities, all while remaining affordable and easy to use.

 One such solution which has all of these qualities and more is SynaMan.
 Already used by many district courts and counties across the US, SynaMan offers users to transfer files efficiently, securely, and at an extremely affordable cost.
 SynaMan has features including: